funilrys/PyFunceble/docs/configuration/outputs.rst

     **Default value:** :code:`date_format/`

-    **Description:** Set the default directory where we are going to put everything related to the data when the dates are in wrong format.
+    **Description:** Set the default directory where we are going to put everything related to the data when the dates are in the wrong format.

 :code:`outputs[logs][directories][no_referer]`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^